US Capitol rioter who stormed Senate floor reports to prison while trying to undo his felony guilty plea - KESQ

 The about-face from Hodgkins comes as other rioters grapple with accepting responsibility and amid increasing efforts by Republicans to rewrite the history of January 6.
 Protesters returned to Capitol grounds on Saturday in support of the few dozen rioters who are in jail before trial.
 And prominent right-wing figures are still flooding the zone with disinformation about the insurrection.

 Hodgkins, 38, turned himself in on Monday and is now in prison, his attorney said.
 The lawyer refused to say where Hodgkins is serving his sentence, citing fears for his safety.
-The Bureau of Prisons website that lists all federal inmates hasn’t been updated yet with Hodgkins’ information.
+He is serving his sentence at the Federal Detention Center in Miami, according to the Bureau of Prisons.

 “The circling blood-thirsty sharks can feast,” Hodgkins’ defense attorney Carolyn Stewart told CNN in an email Monday.
 “The haters can rejoice, while the prayers of all others are welcome.”

-Note: This story has been updated with Hodgkins’ prison location.